pybites/pybites.github.io-source/content/guest-webscraper-to-wordcloud.md

 Back at the drawing board, we found the problem.
 A little thing called Ajax.

-Every article loaded a couple of comments, and a link that said 'Load more comments'.
+Every article loaded a couple of comments, and a link that said 'Show more comments'.
 ![Comments](images/scraper-wordcloud/recursive-comments.png)

 When clicking this link, an Ajax call was made to get the next comments.
 If there were more after that, a link was also included for the next ajax call.

-The solution came with Regex, as the Ajax links all were in a very specific pattern!
+The solution came with _regex_, as the Ajax links all were in a very specific pattern!

 Still, the recursiveness in the puzzle was a bit challenging.